On average your neighbors pay $91 a month.

-How much is car insurance in Chicago, IL?
-Accident rates and crime have been raising insurance prices in Chicago for years.
+How much does car insurance in Chicago, IL cost?
+Accident rates and crime have been raising insurance rates in Chicago for years.
 That’s because these factors lead to the filing of insurance claims.
-The average cost of car insurance in Chicago is $1,126.59 a year for men and $1,069.54 for women, which is a lot more than the $775.24 per year paid for average auto insurance in Illinois.
-The national average cost is $866.31.
+The average cost of car insurance in Chicago is $1,126.59 a year for men and $1,069.54 for women.
+The average cost of auto insurance in Illinois is $803.64 per year.
+The national average price is $889.01.

 Prices will vary depending on your driving record and the total number of claims filed in your zip code.
 The type and value of your car is also an important factor.